 The 2006 QDR acknowledged that the GWOT was going to be a "long war" and would extend far beyond Iraq and Afghanistan.
-The review provided strategic guidance for U.S. defense planning in the GWOT, addressed other threats to U.S. national security, and continued the transformation of DOD.
+The review provided strategic guidance for U.S. defense planning in the GWOT, addressed other threats to U.S. national security, and continued the DOD transformation.

 In another departure from previous practice, the 2006 QDR led directly to changes in programs and force structures designed to implement its guidance.
-These changes were promulgated in the Program Decision Memoranda

-(PDM) for the FY 2007-2011 Defense Program, and especially in PDM III published on 20 December 2005.
-The force structure changes included a dramatic increase in the capability and capacity of forces assigned to USSOCOM, including the creation of a new component-the Marine Corps Forces, Special Operations Command (MARSOC).
-Indeed, PDM III directed the largest increase in the authorized personnel strength in USSOCOM's 20-year history.
+These changes were promulgated in the PDM for the FY 2007-2011 Defense Program, and especially in PDM III published on 20 December 2005.
+The force structure changes included a dramatic increase in the capability and capacity of forces assigned to USSOCOM, including the creation of a new component-MARSOC.
+Indeed, PDM III directed the largest increase in the authorized personnel strength in USSOCOM's 20year history.